DR. IRYNA IVANOVA

-I completed my Ph.D in Counselling & Clinical Psychology at the University of Toronto (OISE) and have trained in various hospital and treatment centres across Canada before founding Ivanova Psychology & Associates.
+Dr. Ivanova completed her Ph.D in Counselling & Clinical Psychology at the University of Toronto (OISE) and have trained in various hospital and treatment centres across Canada before founding Ivanova Psychology & Associates.
+She also completed a post-doctoral fellowship at the Ottawa Hospital Research Institute, focusing on treatment and research of eating disorders.

 "Through the power of connection, our deepest wounds can lead to profound healing."